Pleiades: Jewels Inspired by the Seven Sisters

 A Personal Connection to the Cosmos

 I’ve always felt that jewelry is a deeply personal form of storytelling.
-Each design in the collection is named after the mythological sisters—Alcyone, Electra, Maia, Merope, Taygeta, Celaeno, and Asterope—or their celestial parents, Atlas and Pleione.
+Each design in the Pleiades Collection is named after the mythological sisters Alcyone, Electra, Maia, Merope, Taygeta, Celaeno, and Asterope and their celestial parents, Atlas and Pleione.

 One piece, however, carries a different name: Adelpha.
 That name doesn’t appear in the traditional Greek myths, but it spoke to me after reading Sachdeva’s story.
 Her character Adelpha, a voice of strength and quiet rebellion, felt like the brightest star in her own narrative.
 “Adelpha” means “beloved sister” in Greek, so I gave that name to the design that holds the largest sapphire in the collection.